 Now that you have a better understanding of genre's definition, let’s go over each category along with their sub-genres.
 We’ll have popular and accurate examples that will help clear up any confusion.

 Movies in the action genre are defined by risk and stakes.
 While many movies may feature an action sequence, to be appropriately categorized inside the action genre, the bulk of the content must be action-oriented, including fight scenes, stunts, car chases, and general danger.

 Espionage action movies are similar to military action movies in that they’re intended for excitement and entertainment rather than focusing on the political and psychological aspects of espionage.
+James Bond movies might be the most recognizable but there are plenty of others.
 Ex.
 Casino Royale (2006), Mission: Impossible III (2006).